I’m back in the saddle after taking a couple of weeks off the Internet.

-This week we open with a pair of posts around TDD.
-First up—Scott Miller of Atomic Objects ran a simple experiment: Faster, better, cheaper!
-TDD wins in a simple experiment and then earlier this year Mike (GeePaw) Hill wrote: How TDD and Pairing Increase Production, a good explanation as to why it works.
+This week we open with a post about TDD.
+Mike (GeePaw) Hill wrote: How TDD and Pairing Increase Production, a good explanation as to why it works.

 Xavier Quesada Allue aka Mr Visual offers Build a taskboard in 10 steps.